 • A handmade watch winder.
 Watch winders can be very handy especially if you have several automatic watches.
 And if you even have a quantième perpetuel, setting it up every time you switch watches can become a nightmare.
 The solution would be to have a watch winder but they are often (very) expensive or of poor quality.
 Luckily, our watch gift guide has you covered with this amazing handmade watch winder at less than 90 bucks (shipping included!!).
 This watch winder is handmade of wood with a lovely piano baking varnish, very silent (you won’t hear the motor) and 100% safe for your watch as it is guaranteed with zero magnetization, and you know that magnetism is the number one threat to a watch.
 This watch winder is a no brainer if you have several automatic watches or just one that you do not wear every day (shame on you!)

 • A cool leather travel watch case.
 Let’s get things straight.
 We are not fan of the watches shown in example BUT this leather travel case is the perfect gift for anyone that travels or has multiple watches.
 It also works as fine at home if you just want to protect your watches.
-This watch travel case can hold up to 3 watches and maybe even one more depending on the sizes of your timepieces.
-We had to put it in our watch gift guide.
+This watch travel case can hold up to 3 watches, we had to put it in our watch gift guide.

 • A wooden watch box.
 Every serious watch enthusiast needs a watch box.
 No doubt about that!
 The question know is “just” to find the right one, with a nice finishing, enough space (while not being too big either) and a nice glass to let its owner enjoy the sight of his timepieces.
 This vintage wood watch box answers all the above criteria.
 What is there not to like?